costoffreedom/costoffreedom-book/book/opening:freedom/free-culture-in-an-expensive-world.md

 reconcile the property implications of free software with the capitalist culture in which most of it is produced.
 Open source, they argue, will increases the value of your property.
-As Mako Hill notes in his essay “[When Free Software Isn't Better][0]”, the Open Source Initiative’s mission statement focuses on the higher quality and lower cost of open source software.
+As Mako Hill notes in his essay “[When Free Software Isn’t Better][0]”, the Open Source Initiative’s mission statement focuses on the higher quality and lower cost of open source software.
 But, he continues, free/open source software is sometimes of lower quality and lower value to individuals